DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 \section installation_download Download

+\note Sorry, public downloads are not yet available.
+As soon as the framework is released to the public, everyone will be allowed to download the framework.

 The DirectOutput framework can be downloaded from <a target="_blank" href="http://www.vpuniverse.com">vpuniverse.com</a>, but other sites might host the binaries as well.

 You are also very welcome to fork/download and enhance the source code from <a target="_blank" href="https://github.com/DirectOutput/DirectOutput">GitHub</a>.

 \section installation_installation Installation